List of pharaohs: Seventh and Eighth Dynasties

 The Seventh and Eighth Dynasties ruled for approximately 20–45 years.
 They comprise numerous ephemeral kings reigning from Memphis over a possibly divided Egypt and, in any case, holding only limited power owing to the effectively feudal system into which the administration had evolved.

 The list below is based on the Abydos King List dating to the reign of Seti I and taken from Jürgen von Beckerath's Handbuch der ägyptischen Königsnamen as well as from Kim Ryholt's latest reconstruction of the Turin canon, another king list dating to the Ramesside Era.
+Numerals have been provided based on personal names.

 Ninth Dynasty

 The Ninth Dynasty ruled from 2160 to 2130 BC.

 The Turin King List has 18 kings reigning in the Ninth and Tenth Dynasties.
 Of these, twelve names are missing and four are partial.

 Tenth Dynasty

 The Tenth Dynasty was a local group that held sway over Lower Egypt and ruled from 2130 to 2040 BC.